alphagov/govuk-design-system/src/accessibility-statement.md

 ### Other identified and tracked accessibility concerns

-In addition to non-compliant content, the team also track additional concerns about accessibility which:
+In addition to non-compliant content, the team also tracks additional concerns about accessibility which:

 - show strong evidence of being accessibility barriers
-- do not constitute a failure in one or more WCAG 2.2 Level AA criteria
+- do not constitute a failure in any WCAG 2.2 Level AA criteria
 - are not classified as non-compliance with the accessibility regulations
 - are determined as worth featuring in this accessibility statement